 My flapjacks are too hard.

-If the flapjacks are too hard and crunchy, they’ve been baked for too long.
-I bake mine for 30 minutes and they are just right, but they might need 5 minutes more or less in your oven.
+This recipe makes quite a soft set flapjack.
+If the flapjacks are too hard and crunchy, they’ve been baked for far too long.
+I bake them for 30 minutes and they are just right, but they might need 5 minutes more or less in your oven.
 I would start checking them after 25 minutes.

 the flapjack mixture crumbled after it was baked.